Nephrogenic diabetes insipidus

 Normally, the kidney tubules allow most water in the blood to be filtered and returned to the blood.

 NDI occurs when the kidney tubules do not respond to a hormone in the body called antidiuretic hormone (ADH), also called vasopressin.
-ADH normally prompts the kidneys to make the urine more concentrated.
+ADH normally causes the kidneys to make the urine more concentrated.

 Most commonly, NDI develops because of other reasons.
 This is called an acquired disorder.
 Factors that can trigger the acquired form of this condition include: